DS202-at-ISU/lab-2-lab02-team8/README.md

 indicating erroneous or outlier data.
 It would be useful to investigate these high-priced outliers further to confirm their validity, as they deviate sharply from the rest of the dataset.

-This dataset would allow for various analyses of real estate transactions and property characteristics across Ames.

 Follow the instructions posted at
 <https://ds202-at-isu.github.io/labs.html> for the lab assignment.
 The